stable-reasoning/ai4materials/readme.md

 ## About

-This repository is a part of MSc AI thesis "Enhancing the Reasoning of LLMs in Materials Discovery via Causal Contracts"
+This repository is a part of Master's thesis in AI: "Enhancing the Reasoning of LLMs in Materials Discovery via Causal Contracts"

 ## 📋 Overview